 Another important thing about 3D printing is it has numerous types.
-This means more freedom to choose between the material, technique, speed, finish, cost, and other technical factors to get the exact results you want for a project.
+This means more freedom to choose between the material, technique, speed, finish, printing cost, and other technical factors to get the exact results you want for a project.

-The modern industry uses numerous methods to obtain favorable results from 3D printing technology.
+Modern industry uses numerous methods to obtain favorable results from 3D printing technology.
 However, the following 3D printing techniques are the most common across the industry:

 - Binder Jetting